|

 have the Brazilians, the Argentinians or the Uruguayans.

-History is in large part something all South Americans would
+History is in large part something all

-rather not bring up -they've been adept over the years at either
+South Americans would rather not bring up - they've been adept over

-ignoring the history of a region soaked in blood and heroism (like
+the years at either ignoring the history of a region soaked in blood

-bishop who has not managed, in any significant way, to shake up this
+Roman Catholic bishop who has not managed, in any significant way,

-small country after 60 uninterrupted years of rule by the severely
+to shake up this small country after 60 uninterrupted years of rule

-nationalistic Colorado Party.
-And the real power still lies with the
+by the severely nationalistic Colorado Party.
+And the real power

-Colorado Party, a group that believes Paraguay was destroyed in
+still lies with the Colorado Party, a group that believes

-a hateful, vengeful bloodbath by the combined forces of Brazil,
+Paraguay was destroyed in a hateful, vengeful bloodbath by the

-Argentina and Uruguay.
-The wounds of this terrible conflict remain
+combined forces of Brazil, Argentina and Uruguay.
+The wounds of this

-open and alive.
+terrible conflict remain open and alive.

 Despite my best